onflow/cadence-lang.org/versioned_docs/version-1.0/language/access-control.md

 ### The `Identity` entitlement mapping

-`Identity` is a built-in entitlement mapping that maps every input to itself as the output.
+`Identity` is a special built-in entitlement mapping that maps every input to itself as the output.
 Any entitlement set passed through the `Identity` map will come out unchanged in the output.

 For instance: